fyne-io/docs.fyne.io/api/v2.5/upgrading.md

 The 2.5 release is fully backward compatible with 2.4.5 and earlier, so upgrading is as simple as updating the version of code you compile with.
-From thie v2.5.0 release of Fyne it requires Go 1.19, and so all projects are assumed to be using Go modules.
+As of release v2.5.0, Fyne requires Go 1.19, and so all projects are assumed to be using Go modules.

 ## Updating